 In the Age of X alternate reality Jessica Drew is called Redback and is one of Americas top killers.
 She is part of the Avengers team set up to find rogue mutants.
 She gave her life to protect the inhabitants of Fortress X.

-- A Spider-Woman cartoon, featuring Jessica Drew, launched on ABC's Saturday Morning Cartoon block in 1979 (produced by DePatie-Freleng Enterprises and Marvel Comics Animation).
+A Spider-Woman cartoon, featuring Jessica Drew, launched on ABC's Saturday Morning Cartoon block in 1979 (produced by DePatie-Freleng Enterprises and Marvel Comics Animation).
+She was voiced by Joan Van Ark.

 Marvel: Ultimate Alliance